gvcallen/parax/docs/examples/general/building_a_framework.md

 # 'my_param'
 ```

-We can than perform tree mapping just as usually.
-For example, to extract the bounds:
+We can than perform tree mapping just as usual.
+For example, we could extract the bounds:

 <!-- pytest-codeblocks:cont -->
 ```python